art-institute-of-chicago/browser-extension/README.md

 ## Acknowledgements

 Thanks to Tina, Abdur, Nikhil, Illya.

+The following article was the starting point for this project:

 [How to Create and Publish a Chrome Extension in 20 minutes](https://www.freecodecamp.org/news/how-to-create-and-publish-a-chrome-extension-in-20-minutes-6dc8395d7153/) from [freeCodeCamp.org](https://freeCodeCamp.org)